OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

           - Type      : VmDiskFileInfo
         Import this Image [y/n]? y
         OpenNebula image 0 created!

+.. warning: Both "ADAPTER_TYPE" and "DISK_TYPE" need to be set at either the Datastore level, the Image level or the VM Disk level.
+Otherwise image related operations may fail.

 .. warning: Images spaces are not allowed for import